dinaayoub/book_app/README.md

 ## Change Log

-10/20/2020 5:42pm - App now retrieves saved books from the database.
+10/21/2020 1:44pm - App now allows updating and deleting books from your shelf (update/delete books) 10/20/2020 11:00pm - App now shows you details of a saved book. (view book details) 10/20/2020 5:42pm - App now retrieves saved books from the database. (view all books)
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource.